 Yes.
 It’s true.
-I have once again tackled the greatest puzzle known to mankind.
-A puzzle more intriguing than the great pyramids, more mysterious than Stonehenge and more frustrating than the success of any woman who is famous for having a sex tape.
+I tackled the greatest puzzle known to mankind.
+A puzzle more intriguing than the great pyramids, more mysterious than Stonehenge and more frustrating than the success of anyone who became rich and famous for having a (mediocre at that) sex tape.

 How to fold a fitted sheet.

-So for the past 2 months I’ve been in training.
-I’ve experimented, investigated and scoured the Internet for every folding a fitted sheet technique possible.
-I ate right, got plenty of rest and drank 8 glasses of water a day.
+Several years ago I spent 2 months in training for this moment.
+I experimented, investigated and scoured the Internet for every folding a fitted sheet technique possible.
+I ate properly, got plenty of rest and drank 8 glasses of water a day.
 The result?

 I gained 4 pounds, and peed a lot.

 Yes, there are more ways to do this.
 Yes, they all work.
 But this one is the easiest to teach, the easiest to learn and the easiest to remember.
 I want you all to go and fold a fitted sheet.
 RIGHT NOW.
-Or at your earliest convenience.
+Or at your earliest convenience as long as that’s right now.
 Then report back!
-I need to know this video was a success.

 Now if you’ll all excuse me, I have a pyramid to finish building.
 (I completed the sex tape last year and figuring out Stonehenge seems like more of a summer project)